Note

 Go to the end to download the full example code.

-Visualize biomolecules with MDAnalysis¶
+Visualize biomolecules with MDAnalysis or chemfiles¶

 Biomolecules often contain a large number of atoms, which makes the classical ball-and-stick representation of molecules hard to be understand.
 The “cartoon” representation focuses on the main structural elements, such as backbone atoms, to highlight the secondary structure, and is often more readable.